almibe/ligature-fs/README.md

 ## LigatureZeroMQ

-LigatureZeroMQ is a project that allows running Bend code against an instance of Ligature via [ZeroMQ]().
+LigatureZeroMQ is a project that allows running Wander code against an instance of Ligature via [ZeroMQ]().

 ### Running LigatureZeroMQ